Apple II Disks and Images

 A quick run down on common Formats:

-is typically DOS 3.3, usually 16 sectors but occasionally 13 sectors.po
+- .dois typically DOS 3.3, usually 16 sectors but occasionally 13 sectors

 - HDV.
 800k Prodos format.